yingjun-mou/yingjun-mou.github.io/_posts/2021-06-03-blog-post-Tutorial-Tabular-data-extraction.md

                 df_dict[i][j] = df_dict[i][j-1]
 ```

-11. How to open csv file with UTF-8 unicode?
+2. How to open csv file with UTF-8 unicode?
 `Data`---`From Text`---Set UTF-8 Unicode---Set delimiter to **comma**.

-12. How to use os to create directory?
+3.

-13. How to use os to delete and filter files?
+4. How to use os to to create directory, delete, and filter files?
 ```
 for filename in os.listdir(path):
     print(filename)